 5. High-Yield Checking Account

 If you want to keep your money in a checking account, there are some high-yield options.
 One of the best rates out there is from M1 Plus (3.30% APY).
 The rate applies to both the SoFi checking and savings account, but does require direct deposit to qualify.

 For small business owners and freelancers that have a business, Bluevine is an excellent choice.
 Bluevine is very similar other neobanks except it's for small businesses.
 It pays 1.50% on balances up to $100,000.
 There is no interest earned on balances over 100,000.

 7. Fitness Bank

 The last one on our list is called Fitness Bank.
-They tie in the interest rate you can earn by how many steps you walk each day.
-They pay up to 0.65% APY.
-You have to average 12,500 steps a day to earn this rate.
-If you get at least 10,000, you get 0.55%.
-Even if you sit in a barcalounger all day you'll earn 0.25% APR
+They tie the interest rate you can earn by how many steps you walk each day.
+Seriously.
+They pay up to 4.10% APY.
+You have to average 12,500 steps a day to earn this rate and have both a checking and savings account (4.00% with just a savings account).
+If you get at least 10,000, you can earn up to 1.25%.
+Even if you sit in a barcalounger all day you'll earn 0.50% APR

 If you're a senior citizen at least 65 years of age they cut you a break.
-You get the 0.65% APY at 10,000 steps.
+You get the top rate at 10,000 steps.
 You do have to download their app and wear an approved fitness tracker, which include Garmin, Fitbit, Google Fit and Apple Health.